stackriot/canjs/docs/can-guides/contribute/new-package.md

 __3.__ List `canjs` in your `package.json`’s `keywords`.

-__4.__ Update the code to match the [File organization and responsibilities](#Fileorganizationandresponsibilities) section.
+__4.__ Update the code to match the _File organization and responsibilities_ section of [guides/contributing/project-organization].
 There are a few changes to make:

 - Change everything to CommonJS.
 Use `require('module-name')` instead of `import 'module-name'`.
 - Use _tabs_ instead of _spaces_.
 - Use dashes instead of underscores in generated filenames.

-## Setup Continuous Integration
+## Set up Continuous Integration

 ### Adding Greenkeeper